-The VEC's RASL and VESL collaborated on the project, with the RASL responsible for the motion tracking system, the autonomous ground vehicle and its surrogate in the virtual environment, and a 360 degree view, while the VESL developed the ground control station, vehicle system model and simulated vehicle view.

-This highlights the potential challenges they may face within their day-to-day tasks.
+The VEC's RASL and VESL collaborated on the project, with the RASL responsible for the motion tracking system, the autonomous ground vehicle and its surrogate in the virtual environment, and a 360, while the VESL developed the ground control station, vehicle system model and simulated vehicle view.
+Tng and includes the potential challenges they may face within their day to day tasks.
 This allows operators to learn to 'drive' the nuclear waste retrieval crane before the full-scale training environment was available, ensuring greater levels of safety whilst increasing productivity.